rom1mouret/mpcl/README.md

 I do not mean "mental representation".

 In that sense, if Representation-Preserving Continual Learning (RPCL) were a thing, it would not be the same thing as MPCL.
-It would be more limited and limiting.
+It would be more limited and more limiting.

 Not every representation vector needs stability, whereas meaning always needs stability.
 Also, representation vectors can be more fine-grained than meaning.